paulocgdb/messaging/README.md

 # messaging
-projects about messaging like RabbitMQ, Kafka
+projects about messaging like Kafka